 - Volunteering at the demonstration garden gave me hands-on experience learning how to compost.

 With this newfound knowledge and experience, I was ready to try again.
 I applied what I learned and put that knowledge to work, and guess what?
 I was successful and had fresh compost for my garden.
-Since that time, I’ve added hundreds of pounds of homemade fertilizer to my garden beds.
+Since then, I’ve added hundreds of pounds of homemade fertilizer to my garden beds.

 How to Compost: 10 Simple Steps